 Paste the lines of code into the Module1 (Code) box.

-Click File, and click Close and Return to Microsoft Excel.
+Press Alt + Q to return to Excel.
 The SpellNumber function is now ready to use.

-Note: This function works only for the current Excel file you have open.
-To use this function in another Excel workbook, you must repeat the steps to copy and paste the code in that file.
+Note: This function works only for the current workbook.
+To use this function in another workbook, you must repeat the steps to copy and paste the code in that workbook.

 Use the SpellNumber function in individual cells

-Type the formula =SpellNumber(value) into the cell where you want to display a written number, where A1 is the cell containing the number you want to convert.
+Type the formula =SpellNumber(A1) into the cell where you want to display a written number, where A1 is the cell containing the number you want to convert.
 You can also manually type the value like =SpellNumber(22.50).

 Save your SpellNumber function workbook

-Excel cannot save a workbook with macro functions in the standard macro-free workbook format.
+Excel cannot save a workbook with macro functions in the standard macro-free workbook format (.xlsx).
 If you click File > Save.
 A VB project dialog box opens.
 Click No.

-You can save your file as an Excel Macro-Enabled Template to keep your file in its current format.
+You can save your file as an Excel Macro-Enabled Workbook (.xlsm) to keep your file in its current format.

 Click File > Save As.

-Click the Save as type drop-down menu, and select Excel Macro-Enabled Template.
+Click the Save as type drop-down menu, and select Excel Macro-Enabled Workbook.